-After NSA, WikiLeaks Reveals Alleged CIA Hacking Tools For Cyber Espionage.
+After NSA, WikiLeaks Reveals Alleged CIA Hacking Tools For Cyber Espionage

 This episode pitted Trump, then-president-elect, against his own espionage services, which undercut credibility.
 After the inauguration, on January 20, once in the White House, the confrontation returned when the press published the connections of members of his team with Moscow.
 Tuesday’s revelations, if confirmed, will give Trump a good chance to insist that the intelligence agency is plagued by snitches who do not take good care of confidential information.

-[Featured image by Chris J Ratcliffe/Getty Images]
+[Featured Image by Chris J Ratcliffe/Getty Images]